DESIGN DESTINATION: HOW TRAVEL INSPIRES DESIGN

-RSTP: What are among the key things to look for when traveling for design inspiration?
+RSTP: What are among the key things to look for when looking to travel for design inspiration?

-CL: The key things to look for is the lifestyle and dress attitudes of the natives.
-If they have an interesting approach to style and an interest in art, especially in public spaces, chances are you will be inspired.
+CL: The Key things to look for is the lifestyle and dress attitudes of the natives, if they have an interesting approach to style and an interesting in art especially in public spaces, chances are you will be inspired.

 RSTP: How different is researching a destination online versus wandering there in real life?

-CL: Real life is usually so much better, you have to feel the pulse, the rhythms of a place, to truly get the feel and experiences, things you can't get in pictures which nowadays is usually so edited, you lose the nuances of a place.
+CL: Real life is usually so much better, you have to feel the pulse, the rhythms of a place to truly get the feel and experiences, things you can’t get in pictures which nowadays is usually so edited the loose the nuances of a pace.